Things Remembered: History

 CNC which now owned Pearl vision had become the target of Luxottica, parent company of LensCrafters.
 The sale went through in 2004 and Things Remembered was quickly spun off in 2006 to investment firms Bruckmann Rosser Sherrill & Co. and GB Merchant Partners for $200 Million.
 The chain was sold again in 2012 to Chicago-based private equity Firm Madison Dearborn Partners for $295 Million which also backs fellow mall retailer Yankee Candle.
 Prior to 2014, Things Remembered expanded to Canada purchasing Key Man Engravables and slowly converted each store to TR1.
 In 2014, Michael Anthony who had been CEO since the Luxottica spin off stepped down with former Talbots and Express executive Lisa Gavales taking the helm.
 In June 2017, Lisa Gavales resigned and Things Remembered appointed a new president.

 In February 2019, Things Remembered filed for Chapter 11 bankruptcy.

 On March 8, 2019, Enesco, LLC, a global leader in the giftware, home décor, and accessories industries acquired Things Remembered, Inc., the North American leading omnichannel retailer of personalized gifts and merchandise.
 Things Remembered continued to operate more than 170 retail locations, as well as its online, direct mail, and B2B retail businesses, all under its brand name.
 On November 22, 2019, Enesco announced its CEO Todd Mavis would also become CEO of Things Remembered.

 On December 28, 2022, it was announced that it would close all retail locations.

-On January 10, 2023, 1-800-Flowers.com, Inc announced the acquisition of the Things Remembered brand, allowing the brand to continue on as a leading retailer of personalized gifts.
+On January 10, 2023, 1-800-Flowers.com, Inc announced the acquisition of the Things Remembered brand, allowing the brand to continue on as a retailer.